ShunSakurai/easy_paste/README.md

 ![Format](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_format2.png)

-### Generating a table
+### Generating a table for quote
 - You can open the program by double-clicking Easy Paste.exe or its alias.
 - Choose CSV files exported from memoQ's statistics in above mentioned format
-- Click "Generate table for quote!"
+- Click "Generate table for quote"
 - CSV files starting with "to_paste" is generated in the same folder as the original CSV files

 ![UI](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_ui.png)